ObamaCare’s Proposed Rules and Regulations: The Minimum Standards all Health Insurance Plans Sold on and Off the Exchange

 A Summary of the New Health Insurance Rules Under ObamaCare

 The new rules are meant to educate Americans about ObamaCare and to ensure that the law is followed by insurance companies by laying out standards and consumer protections.
-We will continue to summarize these rules so we can all better understand how ObamaCare will affect us moving forward into 2014.
+We will continue to summarize these rules so we can all better understand how ObamaCare will affect us moving forward into 2014 and beyond.

 ObamaCare’s New Rules for Health Insurance